What is Kafka Connect—A complete guide

 What is Kafka Connect?

 Kafka Connect is a framework and toolset for building and running data pipelines between Apache Kafka® and other data systems.
 It provides a scalable and reliable way to move data in and out of Kafka.
-It has reusable connector plugins that you can use to stream data between Kafka and various external systems conveniently.
+It has reusable plugins that you can use to stream data between various external Kafka systems.

 This article provides a detailed overview of Kafka's architecture and its constituent components.
 We share several configuration options, code examples, and scenarios.
 We also discuss some limitations and best practices.